ossf/scorecard/checks/checks.md

 ## Signed-Tags

-This check looks for cryptographically signed tags in the git history.
+This check looks for cryptographically signed tags in the last 5 tags.
+The check does not verify the signature, but relies on github's verification.

 **Remediation steps**
 - Generate a new signing key.